 Northern Africa has continued to get dryer, and the Sahara desert has reached roughly its present size.
-Farming communities now fringe its northern flank, and in the valley of the Nile, the great civilization of Ancient Egypt has emerged.
+Farming communities now fringe its northern flank, and in the valley of the Nile, a great civilization has emerged, that of Ancient Egypt.
 To its south farming has also spread to Nubia, reaching the southern limits for agriculture based on wheat and barley.

-In the north east, the kingdom of Egypt is in decline, although its ancient civilization will retain its power for many centuries.
-The rising Greek civilization will come under its spell, and its art and architecture will be heavily influenced by Egyptian examples.
+In the north east, the kingdom of Egypt, after the glories of its “New Kingdom” phase, is now in decline.
+Its ancient civilization will retain its power for many centuries, however.
+The rising Greek civilization will come under its spell, its art and architecture heavily influenced by Egyptian models.

 Throughout the greater part of central and southern Africa, people remain hunter-gatherers and fishermen.

-In North Africa, the Phoenician colony of Carthage has become the centre of a powerful maritime empire which dominates the western Mediterranean.
+In North Africa, the Phoenician colony of Carthage has become the center of a powerful maritime empire which dominates the western Mediterranean.

-In the Nile valley, Egypt has come more and more under the domination of foreign powers.
-To its south, however, the civilization of Nubia continues to develop, becoming less “Egyptian” in its inspiration, and more “African”.
+In the Nile Valley, the foreign power of Persia now rules Egypt.
+To its south, however, the civilization of Nubia continues to develop independently, becoming less “Egyptian” in its expression, and more “African”.

 By this date Bantu tribes occupy a huge stretch of territory, from the west African and Congo rain forests and the grasslands to their north, right across to the Great Lakes region.
 The Bantu have mastered both savannah and forest agriculture, and keep sheep, goats and possibly cattle.
 This mix of food producing capabilities gives them a distinct advantage over the other peoples of sub-Saharan Africa, and the spreading use of iron gives them a further superiority.
 Their population is beginning to grow rapidly, and continues to push further south.

-Meanwhile, the North Africa has passed under Roman control, either as provinces of the empire, as in the case of Egypt and the old territory of Carthage, or as client tribes, like the Mauritanians to the west.
+Meanwhile, North Africa has passed under Roman control, either as provinces of the empire, as in the case of Egypt, and the former territory of Carthage; or as client tribes, like the Mauritanians to the west.
 Nubia, however, retains its independence.

 A major new state has recently appeared in Ethiopia.
 This is the kingdom of Axum.
 The rulers of this kingdom trace their origins back to migrants from southern Arabia, and links between Axum and Arabia remain strong.
 The Ethiopian script is derived from an Arabian one.